mudge/oplogjam/README.md

 ## Why doesn't this project come with some sort of executable?

 While the library is more opinionated about the data schema of PostgreSQL, it doesn't attempt to make any decisions about how you decide which collections you want to replicate and where they should be replicated to.
-Similarly, connecting to databases, logging, etc. are all left up to the user as something that can might differ wildly.
+Similarly, connecting to databases, logging, etc. are all left up to the user as something that can differ wildly.

 While in future I may add an executable, for now this is up to the user to manage.